-The decision to exclude is that of the Head of School.
+The decision to exclude is that of the Headteacher.

-At the conclusion of the exclusion, the student will return to school with a parent/carer for a post exclusion meeting with a member of SLT.
+At the conclusion of the exclusion, the student will return to school with a parent/carer for a post exclusion meeting with the Behaviour/Pastoral Lead or SLT.
 This is the forum at which the student will be expected to take responsibility for their actions and embrace a process for reparation.
 Persistent and repetitive misbehaviour or violent behaviour may result in the police being called to the school.
 If the incident has required Police intervention, then the Youth Policing Team Schools Officers will be asked to attend the reintegration meeting where possible.

-The Head of School may decide that students returning from such exclusions may, for a temporary period, be placed on a reduced timetable to enable them to re-integrate more successfully.
-KS4 and KS5 students who are excluded for a period of five days will return to school with a pastoral support plan to help them reintegrate back into the school and fully support them post exclusion.
+The Headteacher may decide that students returning from such exclusions may, for a temporary period, be placed on a reduced timetable to enable them to re-integrate more successfully.

-Please see the exclusion policy or further details.
+Please see the exclusion policy for further details.